Cheaper access to universal fluctuations in integrable spin chains from boundary effects

 We observe again a good agreement for the stationary two point function between the spin chain and the KPZ prediction, although the convergence for large number $L$ of spins appears to be slower than for periodic boundaries, and at least a few hundred spins appear to be needed in order to reach reasonably good convergence.
 The family of functions $x\mapsto C_{2}(x,t)$ indexed by time $t$ obtained for open boundaries have a markedly different shape than for periodic boundaries, see figure~\ref{fig c2x}.\\

 \textit{Conclusions}. -- By considering the time scale where fluctuations relax to a stationary state, we have obtained substantially more evidence for the presence of KPZ fluctuations in isotropic classical integrable spin chains.
-The need to consider carefully boundary effects on these time scales implies that fewer spins are actually required to observe universal KPZ scaling functions with good accuracy, especially with periodic boundaries.
-Most importantly, the observation of stationary KPZ fluctuations for open spin chains with boundary magnetizations scaled down to typical fluctuations within the chain opens a clear path to analytic computations, which should help to clarify remaining issues about the number of KPZ fields and the way they are coupled.\\
+Considering carefully boundary effects on these time scales, we observe that relatively few spins are actually required to observe universal KPZ scaling functions with good accuracy, especially with periodic boundaries.
+Most importantly, the observation of stationary KPZ fluctuations for open chains with boundary magnetizations scaled down to typical fluctuations within the chain opens a clear path to analytic computations, which should help to clarify the nature of fluctuations in integrable spin chains.
+In particular whether the KPZ picture put forward in this letter for spin chains with boundaries becomes exact in the limit of a large number of spins, or whether the small deviations we observed persist.\\

 Acknowledgements: it is a pleasure to thank T.~Prosen and H.~Spohn for inspiring discussions on classical spin chains.
 Hospitality at CMSA Harvard, where this study was initiated, is gratefully acknowledged.
 This study was partially supported through the grant NanoX n° ANR-17-EURE-0009 in the framework of the ``Programme des Investissements d’Avenir'', and through the F\'ed\'eration de recherche Mati\`ere et Interactions at the University of Toulouse.